Keck Microscopy Facility

 The Keck Microscopy Facility provides training and access to light microscopy instrumentation for the entire University of Washington community as a cost center.
 Non-UW researchers may also use the Keck Microscopy Facility.
 Instrumentation includes confocal, widefield, and image restoration (deconvolution) microscopes.
 Access to image processing and analysis computers and software is also available.

 Training of new users, consultation with regard to selecting and optimizing imaging techniques, and advice on specimen preparation are available from the Keck Center manager, Greg Martin.

 News at the Keck

-4-4-2013 The Keck Center rates have been updated as required annually.
-The new confocal rate is only slightly higher (8%).
-The confocal training and DeltaVision rates.
+4-29-2014 The Keck Center rates have been updated as required annually.
+The confocal rate is unchanged, with only slight increases (4%) in confocal training and DeltaVision rates.
 The widefield rate increases by $5/hour while widefield training has a relatively smaller increase.

 A Leica inverted microscope with automated stage and 4-color fluorescent detection is available for training and use.
 This microscope system is suitable for high-resolution deconvolution microscopy and image tiling for large areas.

 4-2-2012 The Keck Rates have been updated.
 Note that confocal and Widefield rates are largely unchanged (training rates are slightly lower).
 The DeltaVision rates have been substantially reduced.